-The global captive power generation market is expected to grow due to the mushrooming power demand in emerging markets of China, India, and Middle East along with the presence of cross subsidized charge to the per unit power generation cost.
-Increasing population, industrialization, and urbanization is expected to augment captive power generation industry growth.
+The global captive power generation market is expected to grow due to the mushrooming power demand in emerging markets of China, India, and the Middle East along with the presence of cross-subsidized charges to the per-unit power generation cost.
+Increasing population, industrialization, and urbanization are expected to augment captive power generation industry growth.
 The advantages of captive power generation include reduced distribution and transmission losses, and higher thermal efficiency.
 Increasing demand for uninterrupted and reliable power is expected to have a positive impact on the market over the next seven years.
-Declining production output of crude oil and natural gas in Middle East is expected to decrease availability of feedstock for power grid and is expected to amplify the importance of captive power generation over the forecast period.
-Rising expenditure on hydraulic fracturing has resulted in increasing the production output of shale gas and tight oil in the U.S. which is expected to ensure fuel access of power grid distribution and pose a challenging threat for captive power generation market.
+The declining production output of crude oil and natural gas in the Middle East is expected to decrease the availability of feedstock for the power grid and is expected to amplify the importance of captive power generation over the forecast period.
+Rising expenditure on hydraulic fracturing has resulted in increasing the production output of shale gas and tight oil in the U.S. which is expected to ensure fuel access to power grid distribution and pose a challenging threat to the captive power generation market.

 The global captive power generation market can be segmented on the basis of equipment technology, application, and geography.
-Majorly used equipment’s for captive power generation includes heat exchanger, boiler, transformers, generators, and turbines.
+Majorly used equipment for captive power generation includes heat exchangers, boilers, transformers, generators, and turbines.
 Governments of numerous countries including the U.S., Japan, and Germany are focusing on power generation through renewable sources such as wind, solar and geothermal on account of reducing reliance on conventional sources such as coal and natural gas.
 This regulatory inclination to deploy renewable sources for power generation is expected to pose a challenging threat over the forecast period.